Trustees of National Museums Liverpool

 Philip is a member of the Institute of Chartered Accountants in England and Wales (ICAEW) having trained and qualified as a chartered accountant with KPMG in Liverpool.
 He worked across KPMG’s Liverpool and Manchester offices for 10 years prior to joining Dow Schofield Watts.
 He is also a Member of the Chartered Institute for Securities and Investment.

 Philip has been based in Liverpool since 1990 when he came to study at John Moores University.
 He now lives in the Woolton area of Liverpool with his wife and three young children.

 Deborah Shackleton CBE

-Deborah retired in 2012 after over 30 years' experience working in housing, the last 11 of which were as chief executive of the Riverside Group.
-Riverside specialises in regeneration and supported housing and was voted Social Landlord of the Year 2008 and 2009.
-In 2008 she was awarded a CBE for her services to the housing sector.
-Deborah is also a governor of Liverpool John Moores University, non-executive director of Sefton PCT and member of the North West Regional Leaders' Board.
+Deborah retired in 2012 after 30 years’ working in housing, the last 11 of which were as Chief Executive of the Riverside Group.
+In 2008 she was awarded a CBE for her services to housing.

 Dr Nicola Thorp